NIL Laws · OH

 Enforcement

 The College Sports Commission — not the NCAA — enforces the settlement's compensation rules for participating schools.
-Portions of the settlement remain subject to appeal, so details can shift.
+Significant portions of the settlement and its implementation remain in active litigation, so details continue to shift.

 College Sports Commission (est. 2025)